tanpatil/Hexapawn-Machine-Learning/README.md

 ## Running the Program

+  * Graphical mode is a modernized version of the game running in a GUI made with Tkinter
   * With either `./hexapawn.py` or `python3 hexapawn.py`
   * Runs usising **python3.1+**.
 Has no external module dependencies other than Tkinter which is typically bundled with Python 3 in most distributions.

-### Graphical Mode

-  * Graphical mode is a modernized version of the game running in a GUI made with Tkinter
-  * Can also be run directly by executing `./hexapawn-graphical.py`.

 ![](assets/screenshot-graphical.png)